acfatah/reka-dashboard/README.md

 > WORK IN PROGRESS

 - This repository,
-  - is NOT a components library
+  - is NOT a components library.
-  - is NOT a design library
+  - is NOT a design library.
-  - is NOT a front-end framework
+  - is NOT a front-end framework.
-  - does NOT tied to ShadCN/ui design
+  - does NOT tied to a specific design.
-  - does NOT tied to any spedific UX design framework
+  - does NOT tied to any spedific UX design framework or library.

 - But instead,
-  - a collection of reusable Vue components
+  - a collection of reusable Vue components, implemented using [shadcn-vue][3].
-  - uses [Tailwindcss][4]
+  - uses [Tailwindcss v4][4].
-  - leverage [reka-ui][2] headless component libraries
+  - leverage [reka-ui][2] headless components library.
-  - uses [ShadCN/ui][3] as the base design but can be modified to suit any design
+  - uses [shadcn-ui][5] as the base design but can be modified to adapt new design.
-  - provides a design system adaptable to any UX design framework
+  - provides a design system adaptable to any UX design framework.

 - It,
-  - promotes accessibility and adherence to web standards
+  - promotes accessibility and adherence to web standards.
-  - focuses on component-driven development for consistency and maintainability
+  - focuses on component-driven development for consistency and maintainability.
-  - supports rapid prototyping with pre-built, ready-made components
+  - supports rapid prototyping with pre-built, ready-made components.
-  - includes extensive documentation, examples and visual testing using Storybook
+  - includes extensive documentation, examples and visual testing using [Storybook][6].
-  - improve collaboration between design and development teams
+  - improve collaboration between design and development teams.
-  - leverage ~~cutting edge~~ bleeding edge technology to improve DX and development speed
+  - leverage latest ~~cutting edge~~ **bleeding edge** technology that improve DX and development speed.

-This repository host a [micro-frontend][1] boilerplate architecture, forming the foundational front-end layer, crafted with reusable Vue components, styled with Tailwind CSS that encompasses a design system using modern development tools.
+This repository hosts a [micro-frontend][1] boilerplate architecture, perfect for creating high-performing Single Page Applications.
+It offers a foundational front-end layer, crafted with reusable Vue components and styled with Tailwind CSS, leveraging a design system and modern development tools.

 Adding a REST API would complete the back-end integration, transforming it into a full web application.